Budibase/website/content/platform/integrations/database/mongodb/index.md

 +++
 date = "2020-03-12"
+title = "MongoDB integration "
+page_title = "MongoDB"
+categories = ["data"]
-title = "MongoDB integration with Budibase | Use MongoDB as your data source" page_title = "MongoDB" categories = ["data"] description = "Use MongoDB as your data source for your Budibase applications. " images = ["integrations/coming-soon.png"] logo = "integrations/mongodb-logo.svg" draft= "false"
+description = "MongoDB is a document database with the scalability and flexibility that you want with the querying and indexing that you need." images = ["integrations/coming-soon.png"] logo = "integrations/mongodb-logo.svg" draft= "false"